-First, can such action in any way be justified under Rule 2(b)?
-Answer, a most definite no, Rule 2(b) suggests that actions beyond and contrary to the Rules may be necessary in order to 'avoid immediate danger'.
+Option 1: Turn hard to port (according to Rule 2b) - That this can be considered an option is cause for concern!
+Rule 2(b) suggests that actions beyond and contrary to the Rules may be necessary in order to 'avoid immediate danger'.
 At this point in time the vessel ahead is six miles and a little over 10 minutes away.
 This can hardly be construed as immediate danger.
 Second, even in the unlikely event that it could be construed as immediate, this situation cannot be viewed as in extremis, where no other options for safe compliant manoeuvres are available.
 In this case, as we can see, there are two perfectly good ones, both of which comply perfectly with the requirements of Rule 19.

-Why not starboard?

-So the question has to be asked, why would presumably competent seafarers contemplate such a dangerous manoeuvre to port?
+Why not starboard? - So the question has to be asked, why would presumably competent seafarers contemplate such a dangerous manoeuvre to port?
 Or, put more correctly, why are they so reluctant to move to starboard?
-No apology should be made for moving into conjecture here, when I say my guess is Rule 19 (d) (ii), which states that what also should be avoided, when vessels are not in sight, is 'an alteration towards a vessel abeam or abaft the beam'.
-I am more than convinced that this is the problem, because a good 80 percent of the seafarers I have talked to over that last 20 odd years invariably get this wrong.
+No apology should be made for moving into conjecture here and opt for Rule 19 (d) (ii), which states that what also should be avoided, when vessels are not in sight, is 'an alteration towards a vessel abeam or abaft the beam'.
+This may be convincing because a good 80% of the seafarers invariably get this wrong.
 It is one of the most commonly misconstrued rules in the book.
 The plain fact is that, in this case, Rule 19 (d) (ii) does not apply.

 Why?
 Because the vessel to starboard does not comply with Rule 19 (d): 'A vessel (our own ship) ... shall determine if a close quarters situation is developing and/or risk of collision exists.'
 This vessel is proceeding parallel with us at 0.7 miles, and will remain so into infinity.
 She will remain at the same distance, therefore the risk of close quarters and/or collision does not even begin to exist.

-If, as I strongly suspect, this is yet another potential fatal misconstruction of 19 (d)(ii), what can be done in mitigation?
-Other than chucking out the whole sorry 1972 COLREGs mess and starting again may I suggest that at least the current wording of 19 (d) should be reconstructed to remove this all too common confusion?
+If this is yet another potential fatal misconstruction of 19 (d) (ii), what can be done in mitigation?
+Other than chucking out the whole sorry 1972 COLREGs mess and starting again, hence the argument that at least the current wording of 19 (d) should be reconstructed to remove this all too common confusion?
 What is needed is a set of words which make it absolutely clear that 'avoiding an alteration towards' refers to a vessel abeam or abaft beam, only when it is perceived as a close quarters or collision risk, and not, as seems to so many at sea, to apply to any vessel abeam or abaft the abeam in any circumstance.
-Yet again we have evidence that, after a 30-year existence, we have a Rule governing conduct in the most difficult circumstances a vessel can find herself in, zero visibility, still misunderstood by the majority of those at sea.
-It's high time we did something about it.
+Yet again there is a Rule governing conduct in the most difficult circumstances a vessel can find herself in, zero visibility, still misunderstood by the majority of those at sea.
+It's high time something is done about it.
 Furthermore, with the advent of big data and artificial intelligent (AI) tools (Akdemir et al, 2014) it seems logical to use these tools and data to develop a decision making system for deciding which collision rule applies in certain circumstances and also involve other personnel in a ship operating company in the decision making process.
 In more complicated cases such as rule 19 and so forth or when several rules have to be considered an AI tool becomes more than just a feasible option.

-5. CONCLUSIONS
+6. CONCLUSIONS